anukchat/mlguide/content/ai/classicml/concepts/01_Introduction.md

 #### Collect data

-You need to collect data that is relevant to the problem you are trying to solve.
-You need to figure out how much data you need, what format it should be in, what the data quality is like, if the data is structured or unstructured, if the data is time-series or not and what all are the sources of the data, are they reliable, are they biased, are they diverse, are they representative of the real world.

-You might need to write scripts for data collection from various sources.
+👉 Collect data relevant to the problem you're trying to solve

+👉 Determine the amount of data needed

+👉 Assess data quality

+👉 Determine if the data is structured or unstructured

+👉 Identify data sources and evaluate their:
+- Reliability
+- Potential biases
+- Diversity
+- Representativeness of the real world

 #### Clean data

 Real world data is messy.
+To clean the data:

+👉 Remove duplicates

+👉 Handle missing values

+👉 Normalize the data

-You need to clean the data to remove the duplicates, handle the missing values, normalize the data, convert the data into a format that is suitable for the machine learning model you are using.
-Represent the data in a way that the machine learning model can understand it.
+👉 Convert data into a suitable format for the machine learning model

+👉 Represent data in a way the model can understand

-Here you would also do some Exploratory Data Analysis to understand the data better.
-You would look for outliers, missing values, duplicates, etc.
+Perform Exploratory Data Analysis (EDA) to better understand the data:

+👉 Look for outliers

+👉 Identify missing values

+👉 Detect duplicates

+Additional data preparation steps:

+👉 Normalize the data

-You would also want to normalize the data, convert the data into a format that is suitable for the machine learning model you are using.
+👉 Convert data into a format suitable for the chosen machine learning model

 #### Feature Engineering

 Feature engineering is the process of selecting and transforming features (variables) to improve the performance of your machine learning model.

-- Create new features from the existing features to improve the performance of the model.
+👉 Create new features from the existing features to improve the performance of the model.

-- Drop the features that are not relevant.
+👉 Drop the features that are not relevant.

-- Scale the features, convert the features into a format that is suitable for the machine learning model you are using.
+👉 Scale the features, convert the features into a format that is suitable for the machine learning model you are using.

 > **Note**: Feature engineering is an iterative process.
 You would do it multiple times to get the best features for the model, depending on the performance of the model on the validation data.